Puppy training isn't an option, it's a necessity, but it doesn't have to be a chore!

 An adult dog who hasn't been properly house-trained is very difficult to live with and many dogs are are abandoned or given up to rescue societies or the local pound every year because they never learned the basics of potty training.

 This, of course, is NOT the dog's fault - which makes that whole situation so sad.
 Any puppy can be housebroken if his owner takes the time to train him properly.

-So please take the time and effort to help your puppy learn this very important lesson and you'll both be off to a flying start.
+So please take the time & effort to help your puppy learn this very important lesson so you'll both be off to a flying start.